Szybet/WatchySourcingHub/README.md

   <img src="/images/imgc5.jpg" width="300" height="400"/>
 </p>

-# Why?...
+## Morality of those clones
 A few thousand people ordered on crowdfund and now their shippind date is shifting and shifting again and again.
 On mouser 1.5k people are waiting.
 Pi hut doesn't ship anywhere really ( Like couldn't you just don't ship the battery, we could buy it locally... ).
 Obviously I don't blame anyone.
 I understand the problems with supply chains in the recent years.
 But the situation is and was bad, just bad.

-This statement was true in october 2023 and is still true in january 2024🥴
+This statement was true in october 2023 and is still true in january 2024🥴.
+While the Watchy v3 released, this statement is still a bit true.

 I wasn't able to get a original watchy as I was hunting for it from 2021 so...